September 3, 2024

-From its inception in the Spring of 1996 to the Spring of 2021, a period of 25 years, my portfolio grew at the fairly astonishing rate of 35% a year.
-That’s enough to almost double your money every 2 years.
-If my portfolio had been a mutual fund and an investor had put in $10,000 at the beginning of that run and had had the restraint not to take any money out along the way (sadly, I haven’t been able to show the same restraint) they would have seen their money grow to just over $20 million 25 years later.
-I’ve beaten the market, often by a wide margin, in 20 out of those 25 years.
-This kind of track record outperforms almost every mutual fund, hedge fund, professional money manager or investment newsletter out there.
+From its inception in the Spring of 1996 to the Fall of 2024, a period of 28 years, my portfolio grew at the fairly astonishing rate of 33% a year.
+That’s enough to double your money every 2 and a half years.
+If my portfolio had been a mutual fund and an investor had put in $10,000 at the beginning of that run and had had the restraint not to take any money out along the way (sadly, I haven’t been able to show the same restraint) they would have seen their money grow to just over $34 million 28 years later.
+I’ve beaten the market, often by a wide margin, in 23 out of those 28 years.
+This kind of track record outperforms almost every mutual fund, hedge fund, professional money manager or investment newsletter in existance.

 A better way to visualize what’s going on is to draw the same graph using a logarithmic scale, which makes equal percentage moves show up as equal vertical changes on the graph.
 Using this kind of scale makes a 100% increase look the same, regardless of whether it be from a $10 000 starting point or a $10 million one.